knpuniversity/symfony/knpu/ep5-forms/easy-edit-form.md

 ## Passing in Default Data

-This form should be pre-filled with all of the data from the database.
+This form needs to be pre-filled with all of the data from the database.
 So again, how can I pass default data to a form?
 It's as simple as this: the second argument to `createForm` is the default data.
 Pass it the entire `$genus` object.

 Why the entire object?
 Because remember: our form is bound to the `Genus` class.
-That means its input should be a `Genus` object and its output will also be a `Genus` object.
+That means that its output will be a `Genus` object, but its input should *also* be a `Genus` object.

 Behind the scenes, it will use the getter functions on `Genus` to pre-fill the form: like `getName`.
 And everything else is exactly the same.
 Well, I'll tweak the flash